henrikenquist/aces-up/readme.txt

 Note: Printouts increase runtime.

+User input when running program:
+- Rule list (ex: 2 1 10 100 1000)
+- Use new decks or decks stored in database (deck ids, ex: 1 2 5).

+Tips:
-sandbox.py contains boilerplate code for various tests and printouts.
+- sandbox.py contains boilerplate code for various tests and printouts.

-Tip: Use DB Browser or similar to inspect the database (https://sqlitebrowser.org/)
+- Use DB Browser or similar to inspect the database (https://sqlitebrowser.org/)

 _______________________________________________________________________________________________________